idling-mind/flowfunc/README.md

 will contain all the `Port` pydantic objects.

 ## JobRunner
-`JobRunner` object helps process the output of the node editor.
-When you pass the
+`JobRunner` object helps process the output of the node editor. `JobRunnber` can run in as blocking (sync), return an awaitable (async), return a dict of rq jobs (distributed) or await on a dict of rq jobs (async_distributed).